Mary Aquinas Kinskey: Biography

-After having earned her Master's degree in physics from Catholic University, during World War II Kinskey was asked to participate in training of military personnel by the Civil Aeronautics Board and taught aviation and aeronautics at Catholic University, her alma mater, to members of the United States Armed Forces.
+During World War II Kinskey was asked to participate in training of military personnel by the Civil Aeronautics Board and taught aviation and aeronautics at Catholic University, her alma mater, to members of the United States Armed Forces.

 Her students referred to her as "Spike" and the "Flying Nun".
 The latter nickname later caused speculation about her possible influence on the television show The Flying Nun when it premiered in 1967.